slavivanov/encharge-integrations-utilities/README.md

     Hook trigger operations SHOULD include references to subscribe and unsubscribe operations in `x-encharge-operation` object
     (properties are named `subscribe` and `unsubscribe`).
-This is not currently used, but should be very soon.
-Until the above is implemented, subcribe and unsubscribe operations SHOULD follow the following naming convention:
-    `/operationName/subscribe` and `/operationName/unsubscribe` where
-    `/operationName` is the name of the main hook trigger operation.

-    Hook trigger operation MUST have the same request body as the corresponding subscribe operation.
+    The trigger operation MUST have the same request body as the corresponding subscribe operation.
 To minimize errors, this SHOULD be implemented via internal references.
 For example here is the requestBody schema for "/entries":